-Perhaps most important in figuring out what was meant by ‘press freedom’ back then is how the two seminal cases set the tone for the issue in America.
+Perhaps most important in figuring out what was meant by ‘press freedom’ back then is how the two seminal cases regarding it set the tone for the issue in America.

 In 1733 John Peter Zenger, printer and publisher of The New York Weekly Journal was arrested and imprisoned for eight months before surviving trial for criticizing the New York Royal Governor.
 His defense introduced an argument that would be used by future journalists accused of libel - truth.
 That it is not libelous if it is true.
 More importantly, the defense was adopted by the hearts and minds of American citizens.